leober-ramos33/extractor-series/README.md

 ### Requirements:
 * cURL
 * zip
-* pup (Only in www.seriesgato.tv) - (It comes with the folder of the script.
-It is of architecture amd64, if you want the one of i386 or any other architecture you can find it [here](https://github.com/ericchiang/pup/releases))
+* pup (Only in www.seriesgato.tv) - (x64 version bundled, you can get other versions from [here](https://github.com/ericchiang/pup/releases))

 Usage: `./extractor-<page>.sh <id of serie> <episodes of 1 season> <episodes of 2 season>...<episodes of 15 season>`

 Example: `./extractor-seriesgato.tv.sh 18-5-mr-robot-289590.html 10 12 10`

 ### Supported pages:
 * http://pelisplus.co - Openload.co, Streamango
-* https://www.seriesgato.tv - Openload.co, Stremango (WARNING: It's not works with series with names contain numbers)
+* https://www.seriesgato.tv - Openload.co, Stremango (WARNING: It doesn't work with series that contain numbers on their name)